uzh-rpg/rpg_monocular_pose_estimator/README.md

 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

-The source code is released under an GPL licence.
+The source code is released under a GPL licence.
 Please contact the authors for a commercial license.

 Package Summary